pnkraemer/matfree/README.md

-# hutch
+# matfree
-Matrix-free stochastic trace- and diagonal-estimation and related functions.
+Matrix-free stochastic trace- and diagonal-estimation and other numerical linear algebra.

 ## Minimal example